The stocks of goods held by firms in Japan increased by 1836.80 JPY Billion in the third quarter of 2020. source: Cabinet Office, Japan

-Changes in Inventories in Japan averaged 550.15 JPY Billion from 1994 until 2020, reaching an all time high of 7662.40 JPY Billion in the fourth quarter of 2008 and a record low of -6565.90 JPY Billion in the third quarter of 2009.
+Changes in Inventories in Japan averaged 647.48 JPY Billion from 1994 until 2020, reaching an all time high of 7662.40 JPY Billion in the fourth quarter of 2008 and a record low of -6565.90 JPY Billion in the third quarter of 2009.
 This page provides - Japan Changes in Inventories - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Japan Changes in Inventories - values, historical data and charts - was last updated on December of 2020.
+Japan Changes in Inventories - values, historical data and charts - was last updated on March of 2021.

 Changes in Inventories in Japan is expected to be 326.80 JPY Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Changes in Inventories in Japan to stand at 424.62 in 12 months time.
-In the long-term, the Japan Changes in Inventories is projected to trend around 440.24 JPY Billion in 2021 and 423.02 JPY Billion in 2022, according to our econometric models.
+In the long-term, the Japan Changes in Inventories is projected to trend around 440.24 JPY Billion in 2022 and 423.02 JPY Billion in 2023, according to our econometric models.